"Boone's Original Bicycle Shop"

 Norris thinks the main difference from then until now is that “You don’t have to wait for what you want.
 There are more options available now.
 The inventory is greater, the turnaround time for repairs isn’t a mystery, and the atmosphere is friendly for everyone.”

-November 2014 marked the Browns’ 10-year anniversary as Boone Bike’s shopkeepers.
+November 2019 marks the Browns’ 16th Anniversary as Boone Bike’s shopkeepers.

 “We were anxious about relocating the shop in 2014, uncertain our customers would be able to find us across town,” Sarah Brown said.
 “Little did we know, the shop had moved seven times over the past 35 years.
-The new location definitely improved access by car and bicycle test ride options, and building ownership will keep us here for years to come.”
+The new location has definitely improved access by car, makes bicycle test ride options safer, and building ownership will keep us here for years to come.”

 As men climbing and descending the age of 60, Lyons and Norris still love to ride their bicycles.